scoconno/scoconno.github.io/Teaching/Examined/Meaning/Handout3.md

 When we ask about the meaning of life, we are asking about internal value.
 We are asking why we should feel that there is something in our lives that makes them worthwhile.
 Is there any project or goal that could shape our psychology so dramatically that we are motivated to get up in the morning, keep going, and find all the trials and tribulations of life worthwhile?
 Pessimists, recall, claim no. Their argument:
 1. Life is choice worthy only if it has internal value.
 2. Life has internal value only if life has external value.
 3. Life has no external value.
 4. Life has no internal value (from 1--3).
 5. Life is not choice worthy (from 1 & 4).
 This argument is valid; the conclusion follows form the premises.
 Is it sound, i.e., are the premises true?
 The most important Premises are 2 and 3, which we saw Tolstoy arguing for via a fable.
 We can summarize his argument for Premise 2 as follows:
-+ a.
-I will find some project/goal valuable over a long period of time, only if I believe that project/goal is externally valuable.
-+ b.
-None of my projects/goals are externally valuable.
-+ c.
-I will inevitably discover that my projects/goals have no external value.
-+ d.
-I will inevitably cease to find internal value in my life (from a--c).
-+ e.
-I will inevitably cease to find life choice worthy (from d)  Why did Tolstoy accept Premise 3?
-I suggested that Tolstoy assumes that a goal or project has external value only if that goal contributes towards some eternal enterprise. ## OptimismOptimists claim the Tolstoy's arguments for Premises 2 and 3 fail.
+ ## OptimismOptimists claim that Tolstoy's arguments for Premises 2 and 3 fail.
 There are two versions of Optimism.
-The first version accepts Premises 1 and 2, but rejects Premise 3.
+The first version, which we discussed last week, accepts Premises 1 and 2, but rejects Premise 3.
 They find external value in religion.
 The second type of Optimist accepts Premise 3, that life has no external value, but denies that internal value depends on there being external value, i.e., they deny Premise 2.
 The first type of Optimism is associated with Theism, the second with Atheism.
-I discuss each in turn.
+I discussed Theism in Note 2.
+I discuss Atheism in this handout.

 ## Atheism